Dear Sharon Family,

 - No item of clothing, jewelry, or headgear shall contain the following: any language, graphics, symbols, or slogans that are not in keeping with the values of the community; suggestive language, graphics, symbols or slogans; any references demeaning to others; profane language, graphics, symbols or slogans; or any references to drugs, alcohol, tobacco or gangs.

-For the FIRST THREE DAYS OF SCHOOL (August 1st, 2nd and 3rd) CAR RIDERS ONLY will dismiss at 2:50pm.
+For the FIRST THREE DAYS OF SCHOOL (August 1st, 2nd and 5th) FLAG POLE and CAR RIDERS ONLY will dismiss at 2:50pm.
 This will allow us to clear the roads for buses to arrive at their scheduled times.
-Regular 3:20pm dismissal will resume for ALL groups on Monday, August 6th.
+Regular 3:20pm dismissal will resume for ALL groups on Tuesday, August 6th.
 Please be patient with us once we return to our regular dismissal time for car riders as it may take a few days for our routine to be established.
 Our goal is always to dismiss students in a timely manner.

 We will be conducting a fire drill on the first day of school, as well as once a month for the remainder of the school year.
 A lock-down drill will also be conducted within the first three days of school.
 Additional lock-down drills and severe weather drills will also be conducted throughout the year.